apache/nuttx/tools/README.txt

   enabled by CONFIG_NXFONT_SANS23X27 is defined and add an ID for your new font in a similar fashion:

     4. include/nuttx/nx/nxfonts.h.
-Add you new font as a possible system default font:
+Add your new font as a possible system default font:

        #if defined(CONFIG_NXFONT_SANS23X27)